12 Tranquil Camping Sites in the DC Area

-South of the hustle and bustle of Ocean City, Maryland is the quiet solitude of Assateague Island National Seashore, a national park with famed wild ponies and where it’s possible to bonfire on the beach with the stars as your guide.
-Both backcountry and beachside campsites are available for online reservation, but better act quick, these coveted spots are known to book up months in advance for the summer season.
+South of the hustle and bustle of Ocean City, Maryland is the quiet solitude of Assateague Island National Seashore, a national park with famed wild ponies and where it’s possible to make a bonfire on the beach with the stars as your guide.
+Both backcountry and beachside campsites are available for online reservations, but better act quickly, these coveted spots are known to book up months in advance of the spring and summer season.

 Dunmore, West Virginia